ydupc/software-development-uni-lab-work/readme.md

 **Year:** One

-> Some parts of this can be boooring since I have done this countless times before,
-> but revisiting knowledge is always a good idea — so why not!
+> Some parts of this can be boooring since I have done this countless times before, however revisiting knowledge is always a good idea — so why not!

 ---